Nicrom098195/RpiKeyboard/README.md

 ```
 ### Installing dependencies

-To make working the keyboard we must to have installed the right dependencies:
+To make working the keyboard we need to have installed the right dependencies:

 ```sh
 pip3 install pynput